pykeen/pykeen/docs/source/overview.rst

 While there exists other toolkits like OpenKE (Han *et al.*, 2018) and scikit-kge (https://github.com/mnick/scikit-kge), they are not specifically for bioinformatics applications and they require more expertise in programming and in KGEs.
-To the best of our knowledge, BioKEEN is the first framework specifically designed to facilitate the use of KGE models for users in the bioinformatics community.
+To the best of our knowledge, PyKEEN is the first framework specifically designed to facilitate the use of KGE models for users in the bioinformatics community.

 References